The Sea of Ice: Analysis

 The shipwreck in The Sea of Ice suggests the idea that nature will always be superior to men.
 Ice is a place of death and nature will always defeat anyone who tries to intrude on it.

-As a child, Friedrich suffered a traumatic experience which involved his brother, Johann Christoffer, who on the 8th of December, 1787 fell through the ice on a body of water and died.
+As a child, Friedrich suffered a traumatic experience which involved his brother, Johann Christoffer, who on 8 December 1787 fell through the ice on a body of water and died.
 It has been rumored that Friedrich might have forced his brother to go onto the ice.
 Some scholars have speculated that Friedrich's experience could have influenced this painting.

 There is a theory that Friedrich painted this piece as a commentary on Germany.
 Just as the ship is frozen in ice, Germany is considered to be a frozen wasteland politically with no hope for improvement.

 The work may have been inspired by Théodore Géricault's The Raft of the Medusa (1818–19).
 Friedrich's work shares with Géricault's a similar compositional framework and bleak metaphorical outlook in relation to the unforgiving sea.
 The tragedy represented in The Medusa is a human responsibility irrespective of the surroundings, while The Sea of Ice presents a more pessimistic message, with the tragedy a result of mankind's hubris in its attempts to master nature.